 And this is our chance to start talking a lot about the arts and everything that goes with it, and to add them to the vocabulary of our Legalese.
 This is how it works in the business world and the legal terms there, and the rights which originate from these terms, so why shouldn’t it work with the arts as well?

-This is the part we, the lawyers, play.
+This is a part we, the lawyers, can play.
 It could help create a narrative, influence the making of definitions, and eventually help increase the legal status of the arts in Singapore.

 We shall play our part.